Last Updated on 17 February, 2021 by Veronica

 Of course, beware of the donkeys who like to taste the food of the visitors 😉

 Contestants are given 15 minutes to fry an egg using only sunlight.
-We visited Oatman in July, but not on July 4, so we cannot verify that an egg can be fried on the sidewalk.
+Unfortunately, we visited Oatman in July, but not on July 4th, so we cannot verify that an egg can be fried on the sidewalk.
 But if I can tell you, it was hellishly hot!

 Where is Oatman, AZ